25 Feb 20 Spring Things That Are Happening In Our Garden

 Below are 20 recent happenings inside our L-shaped garden that have us excited about Spring Equinox 2014.

-1. The return of the kaffir lily.
-Our kaffir lily lays low in the shade for most of the year before exploding with bright orange blooms mid-February through early March.
+1. The return of the natal lily.
+Our natal lily lays low in the shade for most of the year before exploding with bright orange blooms mid-February through early March.

 2. The epiphyllum experiment is panning out.
 We have a great feeling about this epiphyllum specimen that we brought home last summer.
 Maybe this cactus family member will send out some spectacular blooms this spring?
 We can only guess at the color.